salvatop/TheMovieDB/README.md

 # TheMovieDB
 MovieInfo is a simple Android app that uses The MovieDB API to gather and display information about films.
 With this app, you can browse through a vast collection of movies, view details about each film, and stay updated on the latest releases.
+Whether you're a film enthusiast or just looking for something to watch, MovieInfo has you covered. is a simple Android app that uses The MovieDB API to gather and display information about films.
+With this app, you can browse through a vast collection of movies, view details about each film, and stay updated on the latest releases.
 Whether you're a film enthusiast or just looking for something to watch, MovieInfo has you covered.

 ## Features
 **Search for Movies**: Easily search for movies by title, genre, or keyword.